 I only have positive things to say about it.
 I just got so much done during the Mastermind."

-If you're interested in the Mastermind, or one of my other services, like The Full Story, you can arrange to have a virtual coffee with me by clicking the button below to book your free consultation.
+If you're interested in the Mastermind, or one of my other services, you can arrange to have a virtual meeting with me by clicking the button below to book your free consultation.
 There's no pressure to buy - it's just a process of finding out whether we're a good fit and if the timing is right for both of us.

 michelle ayn tessensohn, master coach & meditation teacher

 Michelle Ayn Tessensohn is a hugely experienced Master Coach and meditation teacher, who works with women who want to deepen their personal and spiritual journey.
 She found her way to the worlds of coaching and meditation via a circuitous route, that included a breakdown, yoga, reiki, shiatsu, shamanism, counselling training, aromatherapy and life coach training with Martha Beck.